 This is an agreement for the franchising of a business that predominantly sells services to other businesses or to consumers.
 It may also sell goods, such as branded consumables.
-If no services are sold, see the similar document for retail of goods.
+If no services are sold, see our franchise agreement for retail of goods.

 The different types of businesses for which this agreement is suitable are vast and could range from branded dance classes to cleaning services, to professional service provision such as accountancy or law.

 The document covers an enormous number of important issues and we believe it is comprehensive enough to be used by the largest franchise chains.
 For smaller businesses, it should be an ideal basis from which to craft a contract that not only protects the rights of the franchisor, but also impresses prospective franchisees.

 We would expect this agreement to be used by a solicitor or other advisor.
 However, because the key to drawing a good contract of this type relies on knowing the nuts and bolts of how the business works (rather than knowing complicated law), an owner could also use it with ease.
 Use of plain English makes every sentence clear.

 Should you be buying an agreement from an on-line retailer?